Cub Scout Programs “Boats & Knots”:

 Goal: To educate the scouts about “Boats & Knots” using an interactive approach while cruising the Chesapeake Bay aboard a 74-foot, classic wooden schooner, Woodwind. – see curriculum below

 Availability: For group or private events the program is available anytime.
 Group Sails can be booked in advance for a flat fee for up to 16 guests on a public cruise.
 Private events can be booked up to 40 guests for a flat fee.
 Private events will allow for kids to steer the boat.

 How We Teach:

 On all of our interactive programs, we will have the scouts break into smaller groups to work directly with our crew members.

-The captain will ask a question about the information they just learned.
+For Private Events, the captain will ask a question about the information they just learned.
 When a scout raises their hand and gives a correct answer, they will take a turn helming (steering) the boat for a couple of minutes.